 The API-lead or headless commerce approach doesn’t force you to pick between commerce and content – you get the best of both worlds.

-The front-end calls on APIs to expose commerce functionalities (like product information, user profile information, cart, and checkout), while the CMS is in charge of delivering content and assets.
-By decoupling the front-end, you get the freedom to deliver faster, more engaging digital experiences that seamlessly weave content and commerce throughout the customer journey with a best-of-breed approach.
+The decoupled storefront calls on APIs to expose commerce functionalities (like product information, user profile information, cart, and checkout), while the CMS is in charge of delivering content and assets.
+By decoupling the customer-facing storefront, you get the freedom to deliver faster, more engaging digital experiences that seamlessly weave content and commerce throughout the customer journey with a best-of-breed approach.

 How do you ensure a customer-led approach to your headless architecture?

-It’s important to note that the headless approach requires a new front-end built on headless and serverless principles, as plugging a monolithic front-end into an agile backend will mitigate the agility and flexibility advantages.
+It’s important to note that the headless approach requires a decoupled web storefront solution, as plugging a monolithic front-end into an agile backend will mitigate the agility and flexibility advantages.
 It will also limit you to predefined tools, frameworks, templates, and layouts.

 How do you go headless?